calebsmith/gdi-intro-python/set2/slides/part2.md

 * Write a program that uses at least one function to solve a geometry problem

-* Hint: You might use a loop that first obtains user input, then does the calculation, prints the answer and repeats.
-As before, the user should be able to quit by entering "quit"
+* The program will generally have three steps:

+    * Obtain input
+    * Call a function to calculate the answer
+    * Display the answer

+* Hint: You can take user input with raw_input() as before, or use the example below to take arguments from the command line
-* Hint: Download [geometry.py](http://calebsmith.github.io/gdi-intro-python/examples/geometry.py) and use it as an example
+* Download [geometry.py](http://calebsmith.github.io/gdi-intro-python/examples/geometry.py) and use it as an example

 Note: Let's Develop It 15 Minutes
 @@@